hazelcast/hazelcast-reference-manual/src/AggregatorsImplementation.md

 For best speed and traffic usage, as mentioned in the [MapReduce section](#mapreduce), you should add a `Combiner` to your aggregation whenever it is possible to do some kind of pre-reduction step.

-Your implementation also should use `DataSerializable` or `IdentifiedDataSerializable` for best compatibility and speed / stream-size reasons.
+Your implementation also should use `DataSerializable` or `IdentifiedDataSerializable` for best compatibility and speed/stream-size reasons.

 <br></br>